emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 ### Dragon Breath
 Polymorph, Spell\
 2 actions\
 You partially into a dragon and exhale destructive energy.
-Each creature of your choice in a 12m cone or 30m line (your choice), takes 10d6 acid, cold, fire, lighning, or poison damage (your choice, the Spell gains the matching trait).
+Each creature of your choice in a 12m cone or 30m line (your choice), takes 10d6 acid, cold, fire, lightning, or poison damage (your choice, the Spell gains the matching trait).

 You can use this Flourish three times per day.